 John’s John Pass and Sarah Ann Love married in Camden, England on 20 February 1899.
 According to 1911 Census, England John Stanley Pass had 2 younger brothers Arthur Claude, 4 years and Cleaver George 6 months.

 It is not known when John Pass arrived in WA.
-The earliest recording shows he was a green-keeper at Mt Yokine Golf Links in 1931.
+The earliest records found show he was a green-keeper at Mt Yokine Golf Links in 1931.
 In 1936 & 1937 he was residing in Kalgoorlie as a prospector.

 After the war and in 1949 John Pass lived in Maida Vale where he was employed at a labourer.
 Whether the injuries sustained to his right foot affected his every day life after the war is not known.

 It appears John moved to New Zealand sometime after.